Former Mongolian prime minister Khurelsukh wins presidency

 It remains unclear what the MPP’s consolidation of power will mean for Mongolia’s biggest foreign investment project, the Oyu Tolgoi copper mine run by Rio Tinto, which the government in Ulaanbaatar has sought to renegotiate as construction costs surge.

-Reporting by Anand Tumurtogoo, Writing by David Stanway; Editing by Michael Perry and Paul Simao
+Reporting by Anand Tumurtogoo, Writing by David Stanway; Editing by Paul Simao and Steve Orlofsky

 Our Standards: The Thomson Reuters Trust Principles.